Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \textbf{Case \refstepcounter{cases} \arabic{cases}: Heaven + Hell}

-\begin{itemize} \item[$O_1$] $\{ \langle - \infty, .05 \rangle , \langle 10, .1 \rangle, \langle + \infty, .05 \rangle, \langle \infty - \infty, .8 \rangle\}$
+\begin{itemize} \item[$O_1$] $\{ \langle - \infty, 0.05 \rangle , \langle 10, 0.1 \rangle, \langle + \infty, 0.05 \rangle, \langle \infty - \infty, 0.8 \rangle\}$

-\item[$O_2$] $\{ \langle - \infty, .05 \rangle , \langle 11, .1 \rangle, \langle + \infty, .05 \rangle, \langle \infty - \infty, .8 \rangle\}$ \end{itemize} Here again, expectationalism is silent, while SDTR implies that $O_2$ is rationally required.
-Given that $-\infty < 10 < 11 < \infty$ and $\infty - \infty$ is incomparable with all four of these values, it is still the case that, for any possible payoff, $O_2$ offers at least an equal (and for some payoff, a strictly greater) probability of payoff at least that desirable.\footnote{One might be tempted to think that we should treat the probability assigned to $\infty - \infty$ like pure Knightian uncertainty over the whole extended real number line, in which case we could not say for instance that $O_2$ offers a greater probability of a payoff at least as good as 11.
+\item[$O_2$] $\{ \langle - \infty, 0.05 \rangle , \langle 11, 0.1 \rangle, \langle + \infty, 0.05 \rangle, \langle \infty - \infty, 0.8 \rangle\}$ \end{itemize} Here again, expectationalism is silent, while SDTR implies that $O_2$ is rationally required: Since $10 < 11$, and both options give the same probability of every other simple payoff, $O_2$ stochastically dominates $O_1$. \footnote{One might be tempted to think that we should treat the probability assigned to $\infty - \infty$ like pure Knightian uncertainty over the whole extended real number line, in which case we could not say, for instance, that $O_2$ offers a greater probability of a payoff at least as good as 11.
 But this would be a mistake: I am not uncertain whether $\infty - \infty$ is greater than, less than, or equal to 11.
-Rather, I am certain that the two values are incomparable.}
+Rather, I am certain that the two payoffs are incomparable.}